Sheikh Khazal rebellion: November 1924

+Habl al-Matin's account

+The Iranian newspaper Habl al-Matin reported the following account of these events in 1925:

+More than a thousand relatives and followers of Sheikh Khazal entered Mohammerah around sunset and immediately surrounded the Government House and the Finance Office.
+From the beginning of the night until morning, they launched repeated and fierce attacks in an attempt to seize these two locations, as well as the customs house and other government offices.
+Shalash and Sultan, who were among Sheikh Khazal's trusted men and served as commanders of the Arabs, were renowned for their courage and fearlessness.
+During the fierce attacks to seize the Government House and raise the Arab flag over it, both were killed.

 Khazal sought London protection, but the British deemed his position untenable and instead backed Reza Pahlavi as a bulwark against Soviet influence.
 Realizing he had lost British support, Khazal disbanded his Arab forces and retired to Muhammara.
-In return for his submission, Reza Pahlavi granted him a pardon, and Iranian troops occupied Ahwaz while military governors were installed in the region.
+In return for his submission, Reza Pahlavi granted him a pardon, and Persian troops occupied Ahwaz while military governors were installed in the region.
 However, this arrangement did not last long, and in April 1925, Reza ordered General Zahedi to capture Khazal.